The FSAs Approach to Managing the Interests of its External Scientific Advisers

 We recognise that when people talk to us, whether they are individual consumers, representative organisations, food businesses, scientists and others, their views are shaped by their explicit experiences and values.
 They might also reflect implicit biases, preconceptions and beliefs.
 When we receive external scientific advice to support our work, we need to recognise what might frame and shape those views.

 The identification of potential conflicts of interest of scientific advisers impacts on the participation of those advisers in the framing of advice to regulatory bodies, has been a focus for scrutiny.
-The 2016 Triennial Review of FSA Scientific Advisory Committees (SACs) recommended that:
+The 2016 Triennial Review of FSA Science Advisory Committees (SACs) recommended that:

 ‘FSA should revise its current guidelines on interests for SACs and their Chairs to ensure they remain clear and fit-for-purpose for the current and future working environment of the committees…considering other models in use across Government nationally and internationally and their efficacy in protecting consumer interests and ensure that its SACs consistently follow the revised framework’